-The pie chart below depicts the allocation of clinical services among the various facilities where our CCM physicians provide service.
+The pie chart below depicts the allocation of clinical charges among the various facilities where our Department physicians provide service.
 The majority of clinical services are provided at the UPMC Presbyterian / Montefiore Intensive Care Units.
-The various units within UPMC Presbyterian / Montefiore have consistently been at, or very close to, full census for most of the past year.
-Over the course of 2010, nearly a quarter of the services were provided at Children’s Hospital of Pittsburgh.
-Tha ability for Children’s Hospital to provide the large amount of services can be attributed to a nearly consistent full occupancy in the Pediatric ICU and Pediatric Cardiac ICU, as well as the expanded ICU bed capacity available at the new Children’s Hospital facility.
-CCM's services provided at Magee-Womens Hospital remain stable over the course of 2010.
-The Hospitalist Division service accounts for approximately 13% of Departmental activity.
-This is a marked increase due to the expansion of the program to new facilities and coverage revisions.
+The various units within UPMC Presbyterian / Montefiore have consistently been at, or very close to, full census for most of the fiscal year.
+Over the course of FY13, the volumes at Children’s Hospital of Pittsburgh accounted for approximately 20% of the Department’s charge volume.